The-BOFH/plugin.audio.anonopsradio/README.md

 Then, go to your Music Addons section, open Anonops Radio, and select the stream you want to tune into.

 Enjoy!

+Huge shoutout to [Based-Skid](https://github.com/Based-Skid) for helping update it, and start laying groundwork for more features!